 - Repeat your offer and main benefits on the first page of your shopping cart or order form.
 Some customers click on the “Buy Now” button just to see what the price and shipping cost will be, so you don’t want to miss out on this chance to persuade them.

-- The moment that you request information is the right moment to provide timely reassurance as to why you need that info.
+- The moment you request information is the moment to provide reassurance as to why you need that info.
 For example

 - Under the email field, say something like, “We hate spam as much as you do.”

 - Under an email newsletter opt-in box, have a link to your privacy notice.

 - Under the “Order Now” button, remind customers of your guarantee and your return policy.